 Keep in mind your leftovers might not be an exact amount a recipe calls for.
 Baking is more of a science, cooking is an art and art is always open to interpretation!
 Feel free to scale & estimate.

 You might be wondering why it’s worthwhile to save a few Dried Beans Peas & Chickpea Leftovers when they’re so cheap.
 Think of them as a great shortcut to have on hand – especially if you skip the canned and have made them home-made.

 Already cooked beans may be stored in the fridge for two to three days.
 Be sure to handle safely, refrigerate promptly in containers that will cool quickly.
 Don’t put a big pot in the fridge.
 Beans freeze very well for several months.
-Here’s a few ideas that work well with just about any type of cooked, dry bean or pea.
+Here are a few ideas that work well with just about any type of cooked, dry bean or pea.

 Plan for leftovers by cooking extra and freezing in packets (about 1 1/2 cups is the equivalent of a can.)